 Electronic Voting Systems

-Electronic Voting Systems (EVS) are a means through which a presenter can conduct an electronic poll or survey, and refer to automatically-generated histograms for an aggregated view of responses.
+Electronic Voting Systems (EVS) are a means through which a presenter can conduct an electronic poll or survey and generate histograms for an aggregated view of responses.
 Within Higher Education, Electronic Voting Systems are often utilised to improve or augment in-class engagement.

 Indeed, Beatty (2004) concludes that:

 - Students are often ‘more afraid of being incoherent than incorrect’ when interacting with an instructor in the presence of their peers.

 - As such, students ‘may want to know their peers opinions but may feel reluctant to share their own’